Ahead of the opening, the team behind the Northern Quarter’s new dining spot went to Copenhagen for a bit of research into the Nordic way of life.

 Similarly, a visit to the impressive Empirical Spirits uncovered a institutionalised climate of innovation – one that valued experimentation and forward thinking when it came to discovering new spirits and drinks.

-From cuisine to cocktails, Copenhagen inspires a drive for quality and effortless dining experiences that Wilderness has brought to none other than the NQ.
+From cuisine to cocktails, Copenhagen inspires a drive for quality and effortless dining experiences that Wolf At The Door has brought to none other than the NQ.